Edge Mode flag variable configuration

 cdnVariationSettings

-enables you to adapt your experimentation strategies on the fly without needing worker redeployment.
-This flexibility lets you do rapid iteration and optimization based on real-time insights, ensuring that experiments can scale seamlessly as traffic and complexity grow. - Simplified management – With the
+lets you adapt your experimentation strategies without needing worker redeployment.
+You can do rapid iteration and optimization based on real-time insights, ensuring that experiments can scale seamlessly as traffic and complexity grow. - Simplified management –

 cdnVariationSettings

-, managing edge-based experiments becomes more streamlined.
+streamlines managing edge-based experiments.
 You can control content handling, caching, and delivery directly through the configuration object, reducing the need for custom coding or complex setups.

 Understand the cdnVariationSettings